-The following table sets forth fees billed for professional audit services and other services rendered to the Company by Grant Thornton LLP and its affiliates for our fiscal years ended December 31, 2022 and 2021.
+The following table sets forth fees billed for professional audit services and other services rendered to the Company by Grant Thornton LLP and its affiliates for our fiscal years ended December 31, 2023 and 2022.

-Ended nber 31,
+Year Ended December 31,

-2022 2021
+2023 2022

-Audit Fees \$ 592,800 \$ 515,618
+Audit Fees \$ 600,600 \$ 592,800

-Audit-Related Fees 155,480
+Audit-Related Fees 78,000

 Tax Fees

-All Other Fees
+All Other Fees 2,080

-Total \$ 592,800 \$ 671,098
+Total \$ 680,680 \$ 592,800

 Audit Fees.
-Audit fees consist of fees billed for professional services performed by Grant Thornton LLP for the audit of our annual financial statements, the review of interim financial statements, the audit of the effectiveness of our internal control over financial reporting and services that are normally provided in connection with registration statements.
+Audit fees consist of fees billed for professional services performed by Grant Thornton LLP for the audit of our annual financial statements, the review of interim financial statements and the audit of the effectiveness of our internal control over financial reporting.
 Audit fees for 2022 also include \$20,800 for professional services rendered in connection with the audit of Provider Relief Fund financial statements, which related to the requirements of acceptance of the CARES Act funding received in 2019.

 Audit-Related Fees.
-Audit-Related Fees in 2021 consist of fees for due diligence services provided in connection with our acquisition of AffloVest in 2021.
+Audit-related fees in 2023 consisted of fees for services provided in connection with our equity offering.
 There were no such fees incurred in 2022.

 Tax Fees.
-There were no such fees incurred in 2022 or 2021.
+There were no such fees incurred in 2023 or 2022.